-This article is about the Original SimpliSafe system.
-If you purchased a new system in 2018 or later, you likely have the All-New SimpliSafe.
-Click here to view this article for the All-New SimpliSafe system.
+Does your Keypad look like the one pictured to the left?
+Then you're in the right place!
+You've got the Original SimpliSafe system.
+If you purchased a new system in 2018 or later, you likely have the Gen 3 SimpliSafe.
+Click here to view this article for the Gen 3 SimpliSafe system.
 If you're not certain which system you have, you can tell the difference here.

 SimpliSafe’s Motion Sensors have been designed to avoid false alarms.
 However, if you’ve experienced one, there are a few potential issues that may cause them: